CIDA-CSPH/CU-Stats-Talks/Analysis Workflow using Git, Python, and Jupyter/README.md

-# Class Contents
+# Talk Contents
 - Setting up a project file structure
-  - How to organize your workspace to set up a project.
+  - How to organize your workspace to set up a project
 - Setting up Git
   - Configuring Git settings
   - Initializing a local Git repository